AdobeDocs/experience-manager-headless-adaptive-forms.en/contributing.md

 ## From Contributor To Committer

-We love contributions from our community!
-If you'd like to go a step beyond contributor and become a committer with full write access and a say in the project, you must be invited to the project.
+Adobe is happy for any contribution and reviews your contribution.
+If you would like to become a committer with full write access and a say in the project, you must be invited to the project.
 The existing committers employ an internal nomination process that must reach lazy consensus (silence is approval) before invitations are issued.
-If you feel you are qualified and want to get more deeply involved, feel free to reach out to existing committers to have a conversation about that.
+If you believe you are qualified and are interested in becoming more actively involved, reach out to one of the current committers to discuss the next steps.

 ## Security Issues

-Security issues shouldn't be reported on this issue tracker.
-Instead, [file an issue to our security experts](https://helpx.adobe.com/security/alertus.html)
+Security issues should not be reported on this issue tracker.
+Instead, [file an issue to Adobe security experts](https://helpx.adobe.com/security/alertus.html)